FailAcademy/learning/html-css-essentials/adp-vancouver/_lessons/week-09/02-git-for-teams.md

 ## Lab Activity

 In today's Lab we'll set up our GitHub environment for our Community Projects, which will begin next week.

-### Install the ZenHub Chrome extension.
+**Install the ZenHub Chrome extension:**

 The ZenHub extension turns github into a project menagement platform.
 We'll be using the 'Boards' feature.
 Boardsis a simple Kanban system for tracking issues as tasks in github.

-**Set up the following Boards:**
+**Set up the following boards:**

 - New issues
 - In Progress
 - Review / QA
 - Closed

-### Issue Lifecycle Demo
+**Issue lifecycle demo:**

 Once the board is set up, as a class we'll demonstrate an issue lifecycle from creation, to feature-branch to commit & merge into master.

-We'll be using the git-flow techniques to manage commits into this repository. *All commmits to master must be in the form of a pull request*
+We'll be using the git-flow techniques to manage commits into this repository. *All commmits to master must be in the form of a pull request.*

 ---

 ## Additional Resources

+More on using Git in a team-based environment:

 - [Git for Teams](http://gitforteams.com/) (O'Reilly book resources)
 - [Git for Teams](https://gitlab.com/gitforteams/gitforteams) (Gitlab resource)